thiagofcm/Personal_Assistant_Robot_TCC/README.md

 # 3.6 Final Tests and Adjustments:
 - Final phase where rigorous testing is conducted to ensure the seamless integration of all components, functional accuracy, and optimal performance of the robot.

+# 4. Results

+# 4.1 Software Design:
+The objective of developing the specific embedded firmwares for the system was successfully achieved.
+The image below shows a diagram illustrating the functionality, peripherals, and the relationship established by the programs between the MCUs.

+imagem

+# 4.2 PCB Development:
+A Printed Circuit Board (PCB) compatible with all the hardware resources used in the system, from MCUs to sensors, motors, LEDs, etc., was designed using the KiCad software.
+After being designed, the board was manufactured by JLC PCB.
+Below are images of the board layers as well as the board already fabricated and assembled.
+The files for reproduction and more information about this part of the project can be found in the PCB folder.

+imagem

+# 4.3 Structue Design
+A modular structure was designed using the 3D modeling software Fusion 360 and was subsequently manufactured using 3D printing technology.
+All parts were designed to be compatible with the physical components of the system, as well as adapted to enhance the system's performance.
+The .SLT, .F3D files, and more images can be found in the Structure folder.

+imagem

 # 4. Recent updates and checkpoints:

 01/08/23: Basic Hardware and Software Tests Stage - Motor Control tests.